ppkantorski/Ultrahand-Overlay/README.md

 # Ultra Hand Overlay (System Manager)

 The Ultra Hand File Management System is a C++ program that provides a user-friendly main menu overlay for performing various file operations.
-It utilizes the TESLA library to create an interactive menu interface on supported platforms.
+It is designed to run on various platforms, including the Nintendo Switch, and utilizes the TESLA library to create an interactive menu interface.

 ## Features